wynonagcc/airspace-hugo/exampleSite/content/english/service.md

   service_item:
   - icon: ion-coffee
     name: Manage a Grocery List
-    content: Add or remove a grocery item from your grocery list with ease
+    content: Add or remove a grocery item from your grocery list with ease.
   - icon: ion-compass
     name: Browse Grocery Items
-    content: Find a grocery item that you want to add to your grocery list easily
+    content: Find a grocery item that you want to add to your grocery list easily.
   - icon: ion-image
-    name: App Design
+    name: Find Stores
-    content: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut
+    content: Find store(s) that sells the grocery items in your grocery list.
   - icon: ion-bug
     name: Start Up
     content: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod